nordbymikael/microsoft-partner-center/README.md

 ## Patch notes

 ### version 2.0.0
-Release date: 02.08.2024 (dd.mm.yyyy)
+Release date: 01.09.2024 (dd.mm.yyyy)
 Release notes:
-- The module was rewritten from scratch to remove the company's ownership of the product
+- The module was rewritten from scratch to remove the company's ownership of the SDK product
-- The module is now for both personal and corporative use, but all organizations require a formal consent from the module author to use the the module for any purposes
+- The module is now for both personal and corporative use, but all organizations are allowed to use this module
+- Note that the module is still copyright
 - The module now provides customization options using module variables
-- Rework of the authentication process, which removed the dependency on the Microsoft Authentication Library (MSAL) module
+- Rework of the authentication process, which removed the dependency on the Microsoft Authentication Library (MSAL.PS) module
-- Added new cmdlets for GDAP removal, GDAP access assignment removal and to retrieve all customers in Microsoft Partner Center without the need of any additional PowerShell modules
+- Added new cmdlets for GDAP removal, GDAP access assignment removal and to retrieve all customers in Microsoft Partner Center without the need of any additional Powershell modules and backend API endpoints
-- By reverse engineering, a new cmdlet to terminate accepted admin relationships was created (this capability is not yet provided by the Microsoft.Graph.Identity.Partner module)
 - Added new cmdlets for management of admin customers (partner customers with at least one associated admin relationship that has the active status)
 - A new documentation for the updated module was written
+- Powershell best practises were applied to generate the m

 ### version 1.0.0
 Release date: 01.03.2024 (dd.mm.yyyy)